Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Simulation Results

 \section{Simulation Results}

-To verify the impact of the proposed satisfaction-aware incentive scheme on FL in the industrial Metaverse, this paper conducts experiments using Python 3.7 and TensorFlow 1.15, and evaluates the performance of the scheme.
+To verify the impact of the proposed satisfaction-aware incentive scheme on FL in the IIoT, this paper conducts experiments using Python 3.7 and TensorFlow 1.15, and evaluates the performance of the scheme.
 The value ranges of the simulation parameters are shown in Table \ref{tab2}.
-We take image classification tasks as an example of industrial Metaverse applications.
+We take image classification tasks as an example of IIoT applications.
 In the physical space, the robots perform image classification tasks without loss of generality.
 We use the MNIST dataset, consisting of 60,000 samples for the training set and 10,000 samples for the test set.
-To evaluate the performance of the proposed scheme, we compare it with four reinforcement learning algorithms: MADDPG \cite{b55}, MAPPO \cite{b53}, MASAC \cite{b54}, and MADQN \cite{b56}, which are DDPG algorithm, PPO algorithm, SAC algorithm, and DQN algorithm in multi-agent environment.
+To evaluate the performance of the proposed scheme, we compare it with four reinforcement learning algorithms: multi-agent proximal policy optimization (MAPPO) \cite{b53}, multi-agent soft actor-critic (MASAC) \cite{b54}, and multi-agent deep Q-networks (MADQN) \cite{b56}, which are PPO algorithm, SAC algorithm, and DQN algorithm in multi-agent environment.